 Cooking risottos can be a bit of work, and I personally like to stick to the “traditional” slow stirring of the pot, rather than adding all the liquid at once and letting it cook.
 I believe the starches do release better with the constant mechanical action of the wooden spoon.
 I have never run a comparison test between the two, which would be interesting.
 Making one risotto dish is already plenty of work for a regular week night dinner.
 Perhaps not the most original risotto recipe either, but it is definitely one of my favorite ones.
 Porcini Risotto.
-I have used dried porcini mushrooms this time.
-They are readily available, although not the cheapest mushrooms out there, and definitely not the mushrooms I use more frequently either, spending a little extra on this one though, will never disappoint… if you like mushrooms that is.
+I used dried porcini mushrooms this time.
+They are readily available, although not the cheapest mushrooms out there, and definitely not the mushrooms I use more frequently either, spending a little extra on this one though is so worth it!

 Ingredients (makes 3-4 servings):